PierreAlbertPro/mytexlive/README.md

 Note:
 Some packages require other packages to be built.
-Do [install](https://github.com/PierreAlbertPro/mytexlive/tree/UoE#installation) first then try to [build](https://github.com/PierreAlbertPro/mytexlive/tree/UoE#build).
+Do [install](https://github.com/PierreAlbertPro/mytexlive/tree/UoE#installation) first then try to [build](https://github.com/PierreAlbertPro/mytexlive/tree/UoE##Building-the-packages).
 After installation and build, you'll probably need a last update of the LaTeX packages database (`texhash` or `initexmf --update-fndb`).

 # Updating
+If the template has been updated, you do not need to install it again.
+Simply retrieve it and build it again.

-If the template has been updated, the last version can be retrieved using the following steps:
+The last version can be retrieved using the following steps:
 - move to the folder of the template, e.g.
 ```
 cd C:\path\to\your\clone